-Select a specific SOA composite application from the soa-infra list shown in Step 1 (for example, AutoLoanComposite).
+Select a specific SOA composite application from the soa-infra list shown in Step

 The SOA Infrastructure menu is now displayed above the navigator, providing you with access to the same high-level administrative options, even when you are within the pages of a SOA composite application.
 This menu changes positions when you select a composite application.